Gásadalur with waterfall

 By Verified Expert

-Gásadalur is a remote village on Vágar island in the wild Faroe Islands.
+Gásadalur is a remote village on Vágar Island in the wild Faroe Islands.
 Until recently it could only be accessed by hiking on foot over the mountains.
 Now the village is easily accessible through a driving tunnel.
 A favourite among visitors to the Faroe Islands.

 Mulafossur Waterfall